fparent/sass-boilerplate/README.md

 --------------------

 This is the blueprint of your project.
 It defines your grid design, your layout architecture (as suggested in SMACSS) but also your menus, sidebars, header/footer, wrappers and main container.
-I personally liek to use a structure similar to this:
+I personally like to use a structure similar to this:

 <pre>
 ------------------------------------------------